-Destinations such as Belize, the Mediterranean and Northern Europe’s England, Ireland and Scotland are easy to reach and have lots of yachts to choose from, so they will be the most cost effective.
+Destinations such as Belize, the Mediterranean and Northern Europe’s England, Ireland and Scotland are easy to reach and have lots of yachts to choose from (for example, the more than 25 Mediterranean yacht charter options seen here), so they will be the most cost effective.
 This ease of access and competition among yachts keep costs lower.
 Destinations such as Alaska or the Galapagos Islands are more remote and have more complicated operational logistics and thus will cost more.
 For instance, in Belize you can book a yacht charter for as little as $400 per person per night whereas a private cruise in the Galapagos will start at about $600 per person per night and go up from there.

 How Does Ship Size & Type Affect How Much It Costs to Charter a Yacht?